Omar17Mostafa/IOT-Mini-Project/README.md

 - The button is connected with a **pull-up resistor** to 3.3V.
 - When the button is **pressed**, it pulls GPIO0 **LOW** (active-low logic).
-- The feedback LED on GPIO23 gives **local confirmation** of the button press.

 ---